Logos (Christianity): Irenaeus of Lyon

-Gnosticism
+Alexandria

+The mixing of Egyptian pagan and Christian thought was characteristic of Alexandrian learning and featured in the works of Cyril of Alexandria and Didymus the Blind.

 In the Holy Book of the Great Invisible Spirit (also known as the Gospel of the Egyptians), a text from early Christian Gnosticism, the Logos appears as a divine emanation or aeon of the great spirit or Monad and mingles with the primordial Adam.

 Post-Nicene Christianity

-The Logos is God, begotten and therefore distinguishable from the Father, but, being God, of the same substance (essence).
-This was decreed at the First Council of Constantinople (381).
+The First Council of Constantinople of 381 decreed that the Logos is God, begotten and therefore distinguishable from the Father, but, being God, of the same substance (essence).

 Photinus denied that the Logos as the Wisdom of God had an existence of its own before the birth of Christ.

-Post-apostolic Christian writers struggled with the question of the identity of Jesus and the Logos, but the Church's doctrine never changed that Jesus was the Logos.
-Each of the first six councils defined Jesus Christ as fully God and fully human, from the First Council of Nicea (325) to the Third Council of Constantinople (680–681).
+Post-apostolic Christian writers struggled with the question of the identity of Jesus and the Logos, but the Church's doctrine never changed its claim that Jesus was the Logos.
+Each of the first six ecumenical councils defined Jesus Christ as fully God and fully human, from the First Council of Nicea (325) to the Third Council of Constantinople (680–681).
 Christianity did not accept the Platonic argument that the spirit is good and the flesh is evil, and that therefore the man Jesus could not be God.
 Neither did it accept any of the Platonic beliefs that would have made Jesus something less than fully God and fully human at the same time.
-The original teaching of John's gospel is, "In the beginning was the Logos, and the Logos was with God, and the Logos was God....
+The original teaching of John's gospel is, "In the beginning was the Logos, and the Logos was with God, and the Logos was God. ...
 And the Logos became flesh and dwelt among us."
-The final Christology of Chalcedon (confirmed by Constantinople III) was that Jesus Christ is both God and man, and that these two natures are inseparable, indivisible, unconfused, and unchangeable.
+The final Christology of Chalcedon (confirmed by the Third Council of Constantinople) was that Jesus Christ is both God and man, and that these two natures are inseparable, indivisible, unconfused, and unchangeable.